 The value of seaweed as a liquid manure is well known.
 Used as a foliar feed on a wide range of vegetable crops, it also has an insecticidal and fungicidal effect possibly because the alginates make the surface of the foliage less attractive to pests and the spores of fungi.

 The advice from the book quoted above is dated.
-As far as I know none of the fungicides shown below are now approved for organic use.
-Never use anything containing sulphur on cucumbers, marrows, courgettes or any other squash as it will kill the plant.
-A few years back I heard that horsetail tea was once used as a fungicide.
+As far as we know none of the fungicides shown below are now approved for organic use.

 This was discovered in 1845, but not used as a fungicide until 1885 when it was found to control downy mildew .
 It is the most important preventative of potato blight and is made from copper sulphate and lime.
 Applied before the fungus spores of blight settle on the leaves, the copper sulphate gradually releases small amounts of soluble copper which kills the germinating spores.
 It is equally effective in preventing blight attack on tomatoes outdoors.